 For detailed development information:

-Use the Dialog Conversion tool to convert component Edit dialogs from the classic UI to the touch-enabled UI.
+Use the AEM Modernization Tools to convert component Edit dialogs from the classic UI to the touch-enabled UI.

 Customizing the consoles in the touch-enabled UI (includes sample code).